brenns10/regex/README.md

   brackets).
 - Parenthesized sub-expressions.
 These also capture.
 - Alternation (that is, the pipe operator, for either or).
+- Metacharacters within character classes are processed like normal characters.
+- Hyphens and carets in normal regex syntax are processed like normal characters.

 ### Future

-- Metacharacters within character classes.
+Regex features:

 - Curly braces to specify particular amounts of repetition.
-- Hyphens and carets in normal regex syntax.
 - Special character classes.

+Code features:

+- Error handling which doesn't involve `fprintf(stderr...` followed by `exit(EXIT_FAILURE)`.

 How It Works
 ------------